HildoBijl/stepwise/packages/exercise-definition/README.md

 # @step-wise/exercise-definition

 Define educational exercises as reducers.
-An exercise receives its current state and an action, then returns its next state.
+An exercise receives its current state and an action, then returns its next state together with an optional report describing that transition.
 The package supplies the shared types and history utilities needed to run this model in solo and group settings.

 ## Installation